What We Do

 Benchmarking reports are published annually, and data is also available via a secure on-line portal.
 The results of the benchmarking assist services to identify areas where their performance is strong in relation to peers, as well as areas on which they could improve.

 WHA makes it possible for like-minded maternity care professionals and service managers to easily connect with one another.
-Our members have exclusive access to an array of Special Interest Groups that allow them to communicate with their peers throughout Australia.
-These networks communicate on line, via teleconference, and in annual face to face Forums.
+Our members have exclusive access to an array of networks that allow them to communicate with their peers throughout Australia.
+These networks communicate on line, via web conferences, and in annual face to face Forums.

 As part of our commitment to supporting members to achieve excellence in care of women and newborns, WHA facilitates Breakthrough Collaborative Improvement projects.
 These projects draw upon internationally renowned methodologies for achieving sustained improvement in healthcare settings in terms of outcomes for patients.